krivenko/libcommute/doc/expression/expression.rst

   Indices :math:`i`, :math:`j`, etc in the definition above are compound indices with a fixed number of components.
-Types of the components are given by the template parameter pack :type:`IndexTypes`.
+Types of the components are given by the template parameter pack :type:`IndexTypes`. **All index types must be less-comparable and form strictly ordered sets.**

   .. code-block:: cpp
     :caption: Example: Expression types